nicohlr/ipychart/docs/docs/user_guide/usage.md

 ```
 Below are the use of each of these dict.
 Of course, these five dict have numerous sub arguments.
 This is why two whole sections of this documentation are dedicated them.

 - **legend:** you can configure the legend of your chart with this dict.
 In ipychart, legend is dynamic and allow you to display or hide some of your inputed datasets !
-To find out how you can customize the legend of your chart, please check the [legend documentation page]().
+To find out how you can customize the legend of your chart, please check the [legend documentation section](/user_guide/configuration#legend).
 - **title:** you can configure the title of your chart with this dict.
-To find out how, please check the [title documentation section]().
+To find out how, please check the [title documentation section](/user_guide/configuration#title).
 - **tooltips:** you can configure the tooltips of your chart with this dict.
 In ipychart, hovering a chart display some information, these popus are called "tooltips".
 You can configure these tooltips in many ways.
-To find out how, please check the [tooltips documentation page]().
+To find out how, please check the [tooltips documentation section](/user_guide/configuration#tooltips).
 You can even inject some Javascript code do display your own text around your data on hover a chart.
-The procedure for doing this is described in the [callback functions section of the documentation]().
+The procedure for doing this is described in the [callback functions section of the documentation](/user_guide/advanced#callback-functions).
 - **scales:** you can configure the scales of your chart with this dict.
-To find out how, please check the [scales page]().
+To find out how, please check the [scales page](/user_guide/scales).
 - **layout:** you can configure the layout of your chart with this dict.
-To find out how, please check the [layout documentation section]().
+To find out how, please check the [layout documentation section](/user_guide/configuration#layout).
 - **hover:** you can configure the hovering options of your chart with this dict.
-To find out how, please check the [hover documentation section]().
+To find out how, please check the [hover documentation section](/user_guide/configuration#hover).
 - **animation:** you can configure the animations of your chart with this dict.
-To find out how, please check the [animation documentation section]().
+To find out how, please check the [animation documentation section](/user_guide/configuration#animations).

 ### Colorscheme